Estimated reading time: 9 minutes

-Have you ever browsed a website and felt like you were part of the family?
+Have you ever browsed a website and felt part of the family?

 That’s how I felt when reading the website about Canada’s credit unions.

-Did you know that Canada’s credit unions serve over 5.9 million Canadians and employ over 58,000 Canadians?
+Did you know Canada’s credit unions serve over 5.9 million Canadians and employ over 58,000?

 While credit unions are just about everywhere, there are also 394 communities across the country where a credit union is the only financial institution with a physical presence.

-If you’re in the market to purchase a home and need a mortgage, require a loan for your small business, or are seeking support for any other financial needs, you may find a local credit union an excellent option.
+If you’re in the market to purchase a home and need a mortgage, require a loan for your small business, or seek support for any other financial needs, you may find a local credit union an excellent option.